joshenlim/CZ4032-Topic-Modelling-LDA/README.md

 ### Set up

-We have only two files which focus on different actions:
+We have only 3 files which focus on different actions:

 - `yelp_business_filtering.ipynb`: Handles the filtering of businesses to extract restaurants within Las Vegas based on the properties `city` and `categories`

+- `yelp_review_filtering.ipynb`: Handles the filtering of reviews to extract all reviews related to restaurants in Las Vegas based on `business_id`.

 - `yelp_lda_model.ipynb`: Handles the preprocessing and actual training of the LDA model based on the filtered reviews, as well some analysis on the results.

 ### Running the program

 - `yelp_business_filtering.ipynb`: This notebook was written and executed on a local machine.
 Ensure that `business.json` is located in the same directory as this script, and rename the file to `yelp_academic_dataset_business.json`

+- `yelp_review_filtering.ipynb`: This notebook was written and executed on a local machine.
+Ensure that `review.json` is located in the same directory as this script, and rename the file to `yelp_academic_dataset_review.json`

 - `yelp_lda_model.ipynb`: This notebook was written and executed on Google Colab, which uses Google Drive as the primary storage location.
 Ensure that this script, along with the filtered reviews dataset (`yelp_review.csv`) are located on a folder `CZ4032 (Local)` in the root of your Google Drive.